-Coronavirus: Toll in US crosses 1.5 lakh; India announces Unlock 3 guidelines

-India now has over five lakh active cases while more than 9.8 lakh patients have recovered.

-The toll in the United States surpasses 1,50,000 with more than 1,200 deaths on Wednesday.
-Florida, Texas and California reported huge spike in death rates.
+Covid-19: India for first time registers over 50,000 new cases in a day, tally rises to 15.83 lakh

-The Centre on Wednesday lifted the night curfew in its guidelines for “Unlock 3”, the third phase of a calibrated exit strategy from the countrywide lockdown imposed to contain the coronavirus.
+Meanwhile, the Centre on Wednesday lifted the night curfew in its guidelines for “Unlock 3”, the third phase of a calibrated exit strategy from the countrywide lockdown imposed to contain the coronavirus.
 While gyms will reopen, schools and colleges will remain closed.

-Earlier in the day, India’s tally crossed 15 lakh with 48,513 new cases.
-The toll rose to 34,193 with 768 fresh fatalities.
-India now has over five lakh active cases while more than 9.8 lakh patients have recovered.
+The toll in the United States surpassed 1,50,000 with more than 1,200 deaths on Wednesday.
 The global coronavirus count has now gone up to 1.69 crore while the toll has crossed 6.64 lakh, according to the Johns Hopkins University.
 More than 98.98 lakh people have recovered.

 The national helpline number for the coronavirus is 011-23978046, and a toll-free number 1075.